tiernano/www.geekphotographer.com/_posts/2006-06-25-your-rights-as-a-photographer.md

 categories:
   - Uncategorized
 ---
-Check out [this article][1] explaining your rights as a photographer. very interesting stuff, and handy to know&#8230;
+Check out [this article][1] explaining your rights as a photographer. very interesting stuff, and handy to know.

-bk_keywords:photography

  [1]: http://www.photocritic.org/2006/photography-rights-vs-respect/